azizmiah/azure-snippets/compute-isfr-stats/README.md

 ## Introduction

-This is a PowerShell script which will generate a list of all compute in your tenant (virtual machines and virtual machine scale sets) with SKU details expressed as an instance size flexibility ratio.
+This is a PowerShell script which will generate a list of all compute in your tenant (virtual machines and virtual machine scale sets) with SKU details expressed as an instance size flexibility ratio (ISFR).

 ## Report